Who is Envision?

 To start the application process, go here.

 How long can I serve as an intern/apprentice?

-Internships can range anywhere from 3-12 months.
+Internships can last up to 12 months.
 Typically, many sites have set summer internships for up to 4 months between May and August.
 This is the most common time frame.
 Or we can send out interns in the fall or spring for a “mid-term” length of time, like a semester, 6 months, or a year… we’re pretty flexible!

 We also have a 2-year Apprenticeship track for those interested in exploring longer cross-cultural service and investing significant time on a field.
 No matter the total length of an internship, we generally “launch” our interns in May, September, and January.